MoleMan1024/audiowagon_beta/docs/index.markdown

 If you are interested, please contact me.

-I am also currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch).
+I am also currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch, Swedish).
 You can get the [English strings to translate here](https://github.com/MoleMan1024/audiowagon_beta/blob/main/strings.xml).